Overview

 Funding

-The City of Merritt has secured $4.85 million in provincial funding to construct the Voght Street Overland Water Pumping Station, a key component of its Flood Mitigation Plan (2022).
+The City of Merritt has secured $4.85 million in provincial funding to construct the Voght Street Pump Station, a key component of its Flood Mitigation Plan (2022).

 The funding, provided through the Community Emergency Preparedness Fund (CEPF) – Disaster Risk Reduction grant, marks a significant step forward in safeguarding the community from future flooding events.